 This section satisfies the EER requirement at 40 CFR 50.14(c)(3)(iv)(E): A demonstration that the event was a human activity that is unlikely to recur at a particular location or was a natural event.
-The definition of wildfire in the EER is: "...is any fire started by an unplanned ignition caused by lightning; ...
+The definition of wildfire in the EER is: "...any fire started by an unplanned ignition caused by lightning; accidental, human causes actions, or a prescribed fire that has developed into a wildfire.
 A wildfire that predominately occurs on wildland is a natural event."
-As stated in sections 2 and 4, the origin and evolution of the 2023 Canadian wildfires occurred across Canada.
+As stated in sections 2 and 4, the origin and evolution of the wildfires described in this demonstration occurred in Canada.